ljw1004/csharpspec/csharp/lexical-structure.md

-# Lexical structure
+﻿# Lexical structure

 ## Programs

-A C# ***program*** consists of one or more ***source files***, known formally as ***compilation units*** (§9.1).
+A C# ***program*** consists of one or more ***source files***, known formally as ***compilation units*** ([Compilation units](namespaces.md#compilation-units)).
 A source file is an ordered sequence of Unicode characters.
 Source files typically have a one-to-one correspondence with files in a file system, but this correspondence is not required.
 For maximal portability, it is recommended that files in a file system be encoded with the UTF-8 encoding.

 Conceptually speaking, a program is compiled using three steps: